About World of Labour

-IZA World of Labor is a comprehensive, reliable, and up-to-date information resource aimed at decision makers, advisors, interested citizens and others who are concerned with issues in labor worldwide.
+World of Labour is a comprehensive, reliable, and up-to-date information resource aimed at decision makers, advisors, interested citizens, and others who are concerned with issues in labour worldwide.

-IZA World of Labor is designed to be a readable online encyclopedia that contains articles dealing with issues related to people's working life.
-Our articles summarize state-of-the-art research and do so in such a way that they are easily readable by people who have no expert background on the subject or issue covered.
+World of Labour is designed to be a readable online encyclopedia that contains articles dealing with issues related to people's working life.
+Our articles summarise state-of-the-art research and do so in such a way that they are easily readable by people who have no expert background on the subject or issue covered.
 The one-page summaries that lead the article provide an easy way for the reader to get a quick overview of the issues and what we know about them.

-IZA World of Labor offers assistance by presenting empirically founded research on markets and related economic policy measures in an innovative way to meet the needs of stakeholders in labor markets worldwide.
+World of Labour offers assistance by presenting empirically founded research on markets and related economic policy measures in an innovative way to meet the needs of stakeholders in labor markets worldwide.

-IZA World of Labor was launched by the IZA-Institute of Labor Economics in 2014.
-IZA's activities receive support from Deutsche Post Foundation.
+World of Labour was launched by the IZA-Institute of Labor Economics in 2014.
+IZA's activities received support from Deutsche Post Foundation until 2025.
+In 2026 the World of Labour became part of LISER-Luxembourg Institute of Socio-Economic Research.

-IZA World of Labor content is regularly cited by key media outlets and policy-making organizations.
+World of Labour content is regularly cited by key media outlets and policy-making organizations.

 Editorial Board

-IZA World of Labor benefits from the dedicated work of its authors and editorial board.
+World of Labour benefits from the dedicated work of its authors and editorial board.
 Our Editor-in-Chief is Pierre Cahuc, who coordinates the wide thematic array of our online compendium.
-Olga K. Nottmeyer serves as Managing Editor of IZA World of Labor and ensures its high publishing standards.
+Olga K. Nottmeyer serves as Managing Editor of World of Labour and ensures its high publishing standards.

 All articles are solicited and handled by experts in each field—view the full editorial board here.